The Grand Seiko Style.

 Traditional watchmaking, raised to the level of art

 In 2013, a modern re-interpretation of the 1967 44GS was created.
-It was powered by Caliber 9S65 and has a power reserve of 55 hours and a see-through case back.
+It was powered by Caliber 9S65 and had a power reserve of 55 hours and a see-through case back.
 A year later, a second version was created that housed the high beat GMT Caliber 9S86.
-The new case is instantly recognisable as having been inspired by the 1967 original and was faithful in nearly every respect to the 44GS design.
-It offers highly polished, distortion-free surfaces and perfect comfort on the wrist.
-The beauty of the dial complements the simplicity of the case.
-It has a delicate and beautiful radial pattern that is inspired by the many ridged contours of Mt.
+The new case was instantly recognizable as having been inspired by the 1967 original and was faithful in nearly every respect to the 44GS design.
+It offered highly polished, distortion-free surfaces and perfect comfort on the wrist.
+The beauty of the dial complemented the simplicity of the case.
+It had a delicate and beautiful radial pattern that was inspired by the many ridged contours of Mt.
 Iwate, the mountain that is visible through the wide windows of the studio where all Grand Seiko mechanical watches are designed, manufactured and assembled, by hand, by the studio’s craftsmen and women.
 The natural beauty of the studio’s location high up in the hills of Northern Japan near Morioka is both a source of inspiration and pride for the Grand Seiko watchmakers.

 SBGJ005 (Caliber 9S86), 2014

 At the Grand Prix d’Horlogerie de Genève 2014, this Hi-Beat 36000 limited edition, with a special oscillating weight colored gold by an anodic oxidation process, was awarded the “Petite Aiguille” prize.
 (Movement shown is the normal specification)